Pick1a1username/docker_registry_with_minio/README.md

 If it fails, try to restart containers by `docker-compose down` and `docker-compose up -d` about three times.

-I don't yet find the reason why it fails at first time.
+I haven't yet found the reason why it fails at first time.

 ## References